 This Modern DOE course brings new insights into one fast-paced course!
 Find out how to make breakthrough improvements using powerful design of experiments (DOE) techniques.
 Start by learning about using factorial designs for finding which factors you need to focus on.
 Discover previously unknown interactions that often prove to be the key to success.
 Use your resources efficiently with modern small-run designs that save time and money experimenting.
 Transition from factorials to response surface methods to optimize your products and processes.
 Tie all of this together by learning how to use powerful ANOVA analysis methods that give you confidence in your findings.

-**Available via Distance Learning (DL) or In-Person (IP)**
+**Available via Distance Learning (DL) **

 "Practical.
 Good mix of theory and application." —Chris Easter, Metallurgist

 Use Design-Expert® software to practice designing and analyzing experiments throughout the workshop.
 The software provides easy-to-use graphical tools to find key variables and view results.
 You will be given all simulation and data files used in class.

 The Distance Learning version of this course will be run as five (5) half-day Zoom sessions - Monday - Friday (9:00am - 12:30pm US Central Time) in the stated week.
 In-person courses are 2.5 days (Day 1-2 at 8:30am - 4:30pm and Day 3 at 8:30am - 12:00pm)

 It will be assumed that all students have completed the following prerequisites.
 This knowledge is essential for success in the course.

 Knowledge of basic statistics (mean and standard deviation), and exposure to simple comparative experiments (e.g. two-sample t-test) are required.
 To refresh these skills and review basic concepts and terminology, please take the online PreDOE course prior to the workshop.
 It takes 2-3 hours to complete.
 You can work at your own pace.
 Access to the PreDOE will be provided with your course registration materials.